 |To invite you to corporate hospitality events, seminars, workshops and other similar events||We will only do this if you give us your consent by some specific, informed and unambiguous method.|

 As stated in the table above, it is a legal obligation for you to provide us with certain information.
-If you do not provide us with that information, we may be prohibited from delivering you a true and fair experience of Cortex, or we may have our judgement about you and your interests impaired.
+If you do not provide us with that information, we may be prohibited from delivering you a true and fair experience of Cortex, or we may have our judgment about you and your interests impaired.

 It is also a contractual requirement for you to provide us with certain information.
-If you do not provide us with that information, we may not be able to fulfil our obligations under our current or future contracts with you.
+If you do not provide us with that information, we may not be able to fulfill our obligations under our current or future contracts with you.

 INFORMATION WE COLLECT ABOUT YOU FROM OTHER SOURCES

 When you visit our website, we may collect information about you (such as the Internet protocol (IP) address used to connect your computer to the Internet, your login information, browser type and version, time zone setting, browser plug-in types and versions, operating system and platform, the device type you use to access our website, location/geography, the size of your business, the frequency of visits to our website, the pages you visited on our website, the website and/or referring site you arrived at our website from, the words or search terms you used to find our website, the navigation you take through our website, the experience including trace details of engagement with our webpages).

 We may also collect information about you by conducting searches of public records (Companies House, electoral roll, DVLA database, Member’s registers of industry bodies we are entitled to search as another member, Lead analytics services, Experian, Social Media platforms, Mail Preference Services, Telephone Preference Services, Tender Announcement Services), or in the process of confirming your identity via our online ID verification provider.

 We may use the information we collect about you for a number of different purposes.
 For each purpose, we are required to confirm the ‘legal basis’ that allows us to use your information, as follows: